korningf/arch-ops/box/dsp/win/devpc.md

 ```

-##  8. Docker Desktop
+##  8. Docker Desktop ([!] mandatory)

+_TODO This is really complicated - we really should be runniong docker-desktop_

 Docker-Desktop provides a local Docker runtime as well as the command-line cli.

+The current DevEng standard runs Docker inside a WSL ubuntu VM on containerd.

-* Install docker on the WSL machine:
+###  Install docker on the WSL machine:

 ```shell
     choco install wsl_apt_ubuntu2204_docker -y